 Yes.
 Specific codes have been developed to capture emergency and crisis (E&C).

 4.051 = E&C Respite

 As E&C are one-off instances, these service types do not require approval.
-Once an outlet is set up it can be entered as 'not operating' for quarters where no E&C services were provided.
+Once an outlet is set up it can be entered with zero (0) service users for quarters where no E&C services were provided.
 (See FAQ re: What do I report if a service type was not operational for a particular quarter?)

 Where can I get copies of paper forms?

-They are available online on the resources page.
+They are available online on the Resources page on ODC.

 Is it better to report electronically?